 All PII data must be processed in a manner that will protect the confidentiality of the records/documents and is designed to prevent unauthorized persons from retrieving such records by computer, remote terminal, or any other means.
-When communicating with Partner4Work staff, subrecipients should never send sensitive information over their normal email platform.
-All emails sent to Partner4Work staff containing PII must be through DeliverySlip, Partner4Work's secure email platform.
-The subrecipient should inform Partner4Work of all staff requiring DeliverySlip access.

 Grantees must permit the Employment and Training Administration (ETA) and Partner4Work to make onsite inspections during regular business hours for the purpose of conducting audits and/or conducting other investigations to assure that the grantee is complying with the confidentiality requirements described above.
 In accordance with this responsibility, grantees must make records applicable to this agreement available to authorized persons for the purpose of inspection, review and/or audit.